 Because we were such a large group – 4-6 people is the norm for Offroad Vietnam tours – we left in two separate clusters and met on the outskirts of Vietnam.
 A tiny support truck – I’m talking really small – also joined us, ferrying around our luggage and some spare bikes – one a Honda SL230.
 That meant we didn’t have to strap our luggage on every morning – just throw it in the back of the truck and listen to the springs start groaning.

 I was in the second group out of Hanoi, and once in motion the butterflies immediately subsided and it wasn’t the white knuckle experience I was expecting.
 I did touch a few other scooters ‘fighting’ for a position, but that’s why the horn is such a vital tool to provide some form of intent.
 But common sense should prevail and a scooter will always come off second best against an eight-tonne truck.
 And the massive road toll in Vietnam – both in raw numbers and per capita — is a sobering reminder that things regularly do go seriously pear-shaped.

 RICE WINE APLENTY

 But mortality was the last thing on our minds as we rendezvoused with the first group and then continued on our way, travelling about 180km on day one before terminating at Vu Linh, a little farming village adjacent to the beautiful and tranquil Thac Ba Lake.
 In safari parlance, day one was akin to a ‘transport’ section, and it would be another six days before the roads would straighten up again on our run back to Hanoi.

-In Australia, motorcycle riders can knock over 180km in a couple of committed hours behind the bars, but the equation isn’t that simple in Vietnam, mainly because the sheer volume of traffic – motorised, pedestrians and animals – won’t allow it.
+In Australia, motorcycle riders can knock over 180km in a couple of committed hours behind the bars, but the equation isn’t that simple in Vietnam, mainly because of the sheer volume of traffic – motorised, pedestrians, and animals – won’t allow it.